 I was born in Viña del Mar, Chile but have lived abroad, mostly in the United States, longer than in Chile.
-I have now lived for close to five years in the United Kingdom.
+I have also lived in the United Kingdom.

 There is yet another culture that has made me who I am, which is the culture of Italy.
 I fell in love with things Italian when I was a little girl and my mother would tell me about the terraces of Purgatory in Dante’s Divina Commedia.
 As a young undergraduate, I took a Divine Comedy course in translation at the Newberry library in Chicago and I enjoyed it so much that I embarked on learning Dante’s Tuscan language, which is now part of my life.